 At the master's level, degree programs in educational and curriculum supervision are designed primarily for licensed or certified teachers and administrators who wish to continue their education, enhance their leadership abilities or advance in their profession.
 Many degree programs require current state certification or licensure as well as the submission of Praxis test scores for admission.
 These degree programs combine behavioral psychology, pedagogical best practices and educational research.
 Courses typically include education law, supervision and leadership, curriculum design and implementation, evaluation techniques and educational research methods.

 A master's degree in educational and curriculum supervision is typically required to become an instructional coordinator or education administrator.
 Instructional coordinators develop curriculum plans and determine which materials to use, while education administrators oversee the personnel, policies, vision and operations of schools.
-From 2018 to 2028, the BLS projects that both instructional coordinators and education administrators can expect an average rate of job growth in their fields.
+From 2019 to 2029, the BLS projects that both instructional coordinators and education administrators can expect an average to above average rate of job growth in their fields.